Aoumjahde/metamaps/README.md

 <!-- markdown hack to split two lists -->

-- To send us a personal message get in touch with us via email, Twitter, or Hylo
+- To send us a personal message get in touch with us via email, Twitter, or Hylo.
 - If you would like to report a bug, please check the [issues][contributing-issues] section in our [contributing instructions][contributing].
 - If you would like to get set up as a developer, that's great!
 Read on for help getting your development environment set up.